cnexcale/nextflow-ignite-setup/README.md

 The distribution and setup script execution require and assume `ssh` access to remote hosts.

+The `setup-nextflow.sh` script will install Java (version determined by variable in script) and make in order to build nextflow from source.

 # Usage

 For a more convenient usage `distribute.py` provides a simple CLI interface with argument parsing and help/description texts.
 Use `./distribute.py --help` for an overview.